daisyUniverse/f0-powerglove/README.md

 (side side note: I have never had to write anything in C, my home language is Python and Powershell, so this has been a very confusing and difficult process, please keep in mind that many of the things I've written CAN be executed in much better and safer ways, but I'm fully committed to rapid prototyping and bodging to make something that covers the basic funtion, and then coming back and making it good, thank you for your patience )

+---

+This project is HEAVILY WIP, but once I've created a fully functional prototype, I will be creating a video with instructions on the physical build of the device